eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 data->z = 3.0;
 ```

-And finanlly, in both ways, the value is made available to other subscribers with
+And finally, in both ways, the value is made available to other subscribers with

 ```cpp
 publisher.publish(userPayload);